-Join Thanassis Pozantzis for an in-depth discussion in this video Creating UV Maps, part of Up and Running with Bodypaint in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Creating UV Maps, part of Learning Bodypaint in Cinema 4D.

 - At this point it's logical for you to ask, "How do we create UV maps to begin with?"
 Well, first of all, for primitive objects, you don't have to create anything.
 And the reason is that the UV maps are created internally and automatically.
 As you know, we cannot select the points of the primitive object and move them around, because it's procedurally generated.
 Whereas, if it's editable, you can go and move the points.
 The same principle, let me undo a couple of times, the same principle applies to UV maps.

 Primitive objects and generated objects, for example an extruded circle, their UV maps are generated on the fly based on the data from the attributes that create each and every one of the primitives or the generated objects.
 The type of UV maps I'm talking about are the editable UV maps.
 Those apply to polygon objects.
 Now, the first way to create them is when you have a primitive or a generated object, all you have to do it make it editable.

 I'll make the extrude editable and the cube editable.
 Let me unfold this.
 Now, when I made them editable, suddenly we get the application of a UVW tag, now forget the W it's a UV tag, it's the same thing.
 The W there is only for terminology reasons.
 So, now we have polygon objects, editable objects, we can move their points.
 And we have editable UVs.